| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 misaligned the several meanings of Old Testament Hebrew words and the several

-meanings of New Testament Greek words, and therefore often made the New
+meanings of New Testament Greek words, and therefore often made the New Testament

-Testament quotes radically and fundamentally different in meaning from the Old
+quotes radically and fundamentally different in meaning from the Old Testament

-words that would not make the Testaments contradict each other.
+would not make the Testaments contradict each other.

 ---------- page 10 ----------